 What This Means for Exporters and Importers

-For U.S. exporters, the pause provides temporary relief from what would have been a major due diligence and data-mapping lift—particularly for those still modernizing screening systems or integrating ownership data across multiple business units.
-For Chinese firms, it offers a brief window to reassess ownership structures and exposure to U.S. export controls.
+For U.S. exporters and compliance teams, the one-year pause provides temporary relief from what would have been a major due diligence and data-mapping lift—particularly for those still modernizing screening systems or integrating ownership data across multiple business units.
+It also eases immediate pressure to manage a surge in export license applications.
+For global organizations, including Chinese firms, it offers a brief window to reassess ownership structures and exposure to U.S. export controls.

 Trade Compliance Risks That Still Remain